What the Program Includes

 Free Open House & Info Session

 Thinking of applying?
-GrubStreet is offering an informal Q&A session with alumni and instructor, Michelle Hoover.
-The Novel Incubator Open House will take place on Saturday, December 12th, from 11:00am to 12:00pm.
+Each fall, GrubStreet offers and informal Q&A session with alumni and instructor, Michelle Hoover.
+The next Open House will be scheduled in the fall of 2021.
 Michelle will answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.